 The section on ethical review procedure elaborates in great detail various aspects of composition and function of ethics committees both institutional and independent.
 This description is definitely useful for researchers as well as institutions and ethics committees themselves.
 Below I highlight a few points that could provide additional guidance and information.
 From the point 4.1.2, one can conclude that each ethics committee is responsible for preparing, regularly updating and making the SOPs available for all its committee members.
 The ethics committees can refer to ICMR and CDSCO guidelines for preparing SOPs.
 The annexure one of the national ethical guideline lists a number of SOPs that ethics committees should have.
 So it seems that all ethics committees across the country should have their own SOPs but could there not be discrepancies and differences in SOPs from different ethics committees and how could it affect the review and monitoring of multicenter trials?

 Point 4.2.5 recommends that the ethics committees should have access to all research records including source documents and research participants.
 What does it mean in reality, especially access to research participants?
 Is this more of a procedure for monitoring the ongoing research or for investigating reports of SAEs or other protocol violations.
 Most important point to consider here is whether ethics committees have enough human resource, time and authority to undertake such thorough monitoring of research.
 The guideline briefly refers to fee structure for ethics review.
 Should this be also defined at the level of each ethics committee or will it be standardized across the country?

 Point 4.7.14 states that the ‘me too’ research should be discouraged.
 This is important recommendation however ethics committees also need to keep in mind the difference between me too research and research replication undertaken with the same research question and same patient population.
 Such replication studies are valuable to ensure reproducibility of research findings and should not be discouraged unless there are other valid reasons.
 The same point also notes that the submission of same research to different funding agencies should not be accepted.
 Thinking through the procedure of grant applications to funding agencies, ethics committees have limited role.
 Not all funding agencies ask for ethics committee approval at the time of grant submission.
 Ethics committees are likely to find out that the same research proposal was submitted to different funding agencies only when the study is submitted for ethics review at the onset of research.
 At that point in time, what could ethics committees do when the funding has already been released at least partially?
 Should ethics committees investigate all the grant applications made to different funding agencies and relatedness of the proposal?
 If it is clear that indeed the same proposal was submitted to more than one funding agency, should they be required to inform all the concerned funding agencies directly or encourage the study investigators to do so?
 In academic research context where obtaining research funding is highly competitive, such situations can indeed become extremely complicated and uncomfortable to deal with.
-Ethics committees would need further guidance and authority to challenge the researchers on their grant applications and to inform the funding agencies of such situations when warrented.
+Ethics committees would need further guidance and authority to challenge the researchers on their grant applications and to inform the funding agencies of such situations when warranted.